 The data to compile the Official Charts is drawn from a highly complex tracking service representing one of the most sophisticated ongoing market research programmes anywhere in the world.
-Traditionally, this data has been limited to sales of vinyl and CDs – but this has been enhanced in the past decade with the addition of digital download sales (of singles and albums) and, more recently, streaming information – which was added to the Official Singles Chart in July 2014 and Official Albums Chart in February 2015.
+Traditionally, this data has been limited to sales of vinyl and CDs – but this has been enhanced in recent decades with the addition of digital download sales (of singles and albums) and, more recently, streaming information – which was initially added to the Official Singles Chart in July 2014 and Official Albums Chart in February 2015.

-The weekly charts span a seven-day chart week running from just after midnight on Sunday morning through to Midnight on Saturday evening.
-Sales and streaming data is retrieved daily from the Official Chart Company’s panel of more than 6,500 retailers (spanning retailers of physical products, digital downloads and streams) and aggregated in our central computer system.
-Across each week, this process involves the tracking of (on average) more than half a billion track streams, 3.5 million track sales, 3m video (DVD & Blu-Ray) sales and 1.5 million album sales every week
+The weekly charts span a seven-day chart week running from just after midnight on Friday morning through to Midnight on Thursday evening.
+Sales and streaming data is retrieved daily from the Official Chart Company’s panel of more than 8,000 retailers (spanning retailers of physical products, digital downloads and streams) and aggregated in our central computer system.
+Across each week, this process involves the tracking of (on average) more than 3.5 billion track streams, half a million video (DVD, Blu-Ray & Download) sales and 2 million albums every week.

-In addition to this high profile weekly announcement, BBC Radio 1 also began broadcasting the Official Chart Update on a Wednesday afternoon in spring 2010.
-Currently running from 3.30pm to 4pm, the Update provides listeners with a summary of the biggest releases of the week to date – essentially, a half-time scores update leading into each Sunday’s Official Chart reveal.
+In addition to this high profile weekly announcement, BBC Radio 1 also began broadcasting the Official Chart: First Look on a Sunday evening in Summer 2019.
+Running from 6pm to 7pm, the First Look provides listeners with a summary of the biggest releases of the week to date – essentially, a half-time scores update leading into each Friday’s Official Chart reveal.

-In parallel with these publically available charts, the Official Charts Company also operates a range of data services for the entertainment industry.
-The vast volume of data collected each week provides the basis for the music and video industry’s definitive market insight; the Official Charts Company compiles this data on behalf of record labels association the BPI, the Entertainment Retailers Association and the British Video Association, who publish it in their statements on the health of the UK’s entertainment business, throughout the year and at year-end.
+In parallel with these publicly available charts, the Official Charts Company also operates a range of data services for the entertainment industry.
+The vast volume of data collected each week provides the basis for the music and video industry’s definitive market analytics; the Official Charts Company compiles this data on behalf of record labels association the BPI, ERA and BASE (the British Association for Screen Entertainment), who publish it in their statements on the health of the UK’s entertainment business, throughout the year and at year-end.